The River Why: 20th anniversary edition

 In 2002, Sierra Club Books released a 20th Anniversary Edition that includes a new afterword by the author describing Thomas Mann's Buddenbrooks influence on him at the age of 16 and how this led him to a life of literature.
 Duncan also uses the afterword to describe the process that led to the writing of The River Why, and the difficulty finding a publisher.
 Throughout the piece Duncan speaks of political, religious, and environmental ideas that are the basis of The River Why, The Brothers K (1992, ISBN 0-553-37849-X), River Teeth (1996, ISBN 0-553-37827-9), My Story As Told By Water (2001, ISBN 1-57805-083-9), God Laughs and Plays: Churchless Sermons in Response to the Preachments of the Fundamentalist Right, (ISBN 0977717003) as well as other essays and published writings.

 Film and theatrical adaptation

-The book is the basis of a film starring Zach Gilford, William Hurt and Amber Heard.
+The book is the basis of a The River Why (film) starring Zach Gilford, William Hurt and Amber Heard.
 The film was released to critics in April, 2010.

 The novel was adapted for the stage by Book-It Repertory Theatre of Seattle and produced in early 2010.